Chethana45/DSA/README.md

+# 🧩 LeetCode Solutions

+A collection of my solutions to **LeetCode problems**, written while practicing Data Structures, Algorithms, problem-solving, and competitive programming.

+The repository contains solutions across different difficulty levels and problem categories, with a focus on understanding the approach rather than simply solving the problem.

+---

+## 🚀 What I'm Practicing

+- Data Structures
+- Algorithms
+- Problem Solving
+- Time & Space Complexity
+- Pattern Recognition
+- Optimization
+- Competitive Programming

+---

+## 📚 Topics Covered
-A collection of LeetCode questions to ace the coding interview! - Created using [LeetHub v2](https://github.com/arunbhardwaj/LeetHub-2.0)
+</p>A collection of LeetCode questions to ace the coding interview! - Created using [LeetHub v2](https://github.com/arunbhardwaj/LeetHub-2.0)
 <!---LeetCode Topics Start-->
 # LeetCode Topics
 ## Hash Table